AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 To preserve valencies, each tile at height 0 has only 1 child.
 Otherwise, the iteration algorithm is the same.
 This tiling is shown in \autoref{fig:alt-tri-tiling} and has $N_{\text{tiles}} = 3 \cdot 2^{h}$.
-One advantage of this variant is that the tiling algorithm can begin when a single original simplex reaches $75\%$ capacity (at which point must be split into the trio of root-tiles).
+One advantage of this variant is that the tiling algorithm can begin when a single original simplex reaches $75\%$ capacity (at which point, it must be split into the trio of root-tiles).

 \begin{figure}[p]
     \centering